 In the event of a new safeguarding concern or allegation, please report this to your vicar, Area Dean, Archdeacon, Bishop, Parish Safeguarding Officer (PSO) or another appropriate person.
-They will refer your concern/s to the Head of Safeguarding within 24 hours, in line with the House of Bishops' Practice Guidance.
+They will refer your concern/s to the Diocesan Safeguarding Advisor (DSA) within 24 hours, in line with the House of Bishops' Practice Guidance.
 The back page of this leaflet includes contact details.